prasannavl/prasannavl.com/content/published/2016/11/india-surviving-the-currency-demonetization.md

 Yup, it's just a fancy phrase.
 But it's high time to give it some real meaning.
 The above suggestions, could be a good start.

+The whole idea is to give the Government that is evidently making an effort, and the banks more time to stabilize.

 **PS: If you found this article useful, all credits go those angry ranters who motivated me to take a moment to pen this down.**